JumpStart Adventures 6th Grade: Mission Earthquest: Characters

 A brown-colored monkey, Enos was sent on a rocket ship with A.R.T. at the start of the game - before A.R.T. even caused trouble - because the human astronauts were asking for too much money.
-However, while in space, A.R.T. told Enos that "there's been a change of plans" and that he would use robots to redesign Earth, in which Enos promptly freaked out in response to and pressed the S.O.S. button.
-This apparently ended up sending an image of him and A.R.T. to Earthquest, A.R.T. cut a wire to prevent anything else from being sent.
+While in space, A.R.T. told Enos that "there's been a change of plans" and that he would use robots to redesign Earth, in which Enos promptly freaked out in response to and pressed the S.O.S. button.
+This apparently ended up sending an image of him and A.R.T. to Earthquest, while A.R.T. cut a wire to prevent anything else from being sent.
 Upon seeing it, Uncle Eli then told Jess & Zack about A.R.T., and the adventure began.